 Memory management refers to management of Primary Memory or Main Memory.
 Main memory is a large array of words or bytes where each word or byte has its own address.

-Main memory provides a fast storage that can be access directly by the CPU.
-So for a program to be executed, it must in the main memory.
-Operating System does the following activities for memory management.
+Main memory provides a fast storage that can be accessed directly by the CPU.
+For a program to be executed, it must in the main memory.
+An Operating System does the following activities for memory management −

-In multiprogramming, OS decides which process will get memory when and how much.
+In multiprogramming, the OS decides which process will get memory when and how much.

-Allocates the memory when the process requests it to do so.
+Allocates the memory when a process requests it to do so.

-De-allocates the memory when the process no longer needs it or has been terminated.
+De-allocates the memory when a process no longer needs it or has been terminated.

-In multiprogramming environment, OS decides which process gets the processor when and how much time.
+In multiprogramming environment, the OS decides which process gets the processor when and for how much time.
 This function is called process scheduling.
-Operating System does the following activities for processor management.
+An Operating System does the following activities for processor management −

 Keeps tracks of processor and status of process.
-Program responsible for this task is known as traffic controller.
+The program responsible for this task is known as traffic controller.

-De-allocates processor when processor is no longer required.
+De-allocates processor when a process is no longer required.

-OS manages device communication via their respective drivers.
-Operating System does the following activities for device management.
+An Operating System manages device communication via their respective drivers.
+It does the following activities for device management −

 Keeps tracks of all devices.
 Program responsible for this task is known as the I/O controller.